saylesss88/nix-book/src/nix/hardening_NixOS.md

   to decrypt the file.

 There is much more you can do with PGP beyond simple file encryption:

-- Sign files and commits: Prove that content really came from you.

 - Encrypt for multiple recipients: Share encrypted data with teammates using their public keys.